UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Immediate action is required if your water tests positive for bacteria, ranging from shock chlorination to installing UV disinfection systems.

 There is nothing quite as unsettling as the thought of invisible contaminants lurking in the glass of water you just poured for your family.
-While the majority of the U.S. public water supply is treated and regulated, millions of homeowners rely on private wells that are entirely their own responsibility to maintain and monitor.
-If you are unsure about the safety of your water supply, you don’t have to wait for symptoms to appear to get answers.
-This guide will walk you through the critical decision between convenient home testing kits and certified professional lab analysis to ensure your water supply is safe, clean, and healthy.
+While the majority of the U.S. public water supply is treated and closely regulated, millions of homeowners rely on private wells that are entirely their own responsibility to maintain and monitor.
+If you are unsure about the safety of your water supply, you do not have to wait for symptoms to appear to get answers.
+Understanding how to test your water for bacteria is a vital step in proactive home maintenance, ensuring you can confidently choose between convenient home testing kits and certified professional lab analysis to keep your drinking water safe, clean, and healthy.

-Signs You Need to Test Your Water for Bacteria
+Signs and Triggers: When to Test Your Water

 Diagram illustrating a home well system and four common triggers that require water testing.